Davenchy/live-torrent-backend/docs/guide.md

 **OR** use env vars

-set the env vars as [here](environment-variables) to files content or files path
+set the env vars as [here](#environment-variables) to files content or files path

 - To generate SSL Certification files

-`openssl req -new -x509 -nodes --keyout server.key -out server.cert`
+`openssl req -new -x509 -nodes --keyout server.key -out server.crt`